OpenCTI-Platform/docs/docs/usage/pir.md

 # Priority Intelligence Requirement (PIR)

-Priority Intelligence Requirements (PIRs) refer to the most important information needed to make intelligence-based decisions, achieve key objectives and assess potential risks.
+Priority Intelligence Requirements (PIRs) refer to the most critical information necessary to make informed intelligence-based decisions, achieve key objectives, and assess potential risks.
 PIRs help focus resources and efforts on gathering and analysing the most relevant and crucial information.

 PIRs prioritize the most relevant information based on the user's focus, helping them gather and analyze key insights needed for effective decision-making and risk assessment.